Bull Durham Smoking Tobacco: Roll Your Own campaign

-Promotion Campaigns
+Promotional campaigns

 In addition to slogans the Blackwell Company used promotions to increase sales of Bull Durham Tobacco.
 One promotion Blackwell ran gave soap to the merchants that sold their product.
 The company offered a bar of soap for each pound of tobacco a salesman purchased or 30 bars of soap for every 25 pounds purchased.
 Merchants could offer promotions in their own store, sell the soap, or use the soap themselves.
 Salesmen bought Bull Durham in bulk in order to reap the rewards of the soap, in turn increasing the total sales of Bull Durham.

 The Blackwell Company also ran a coupon campaign that offered “free” goods to the consumers of the Bull Durham brand.
 Coupons were included in every pack of Bull Durham Tobacco.
 After a consumer had saved up a set amount of coupons he or she could cash them in for an item of equivalent value.
 For example, for 100 coupons and one dollar one could get a gold plated watch.
 There were over 180 rewards each costing a different number of coupons.
 This advertising style was unique for its time and increased sales as people had double the incentive to buy the product.
 This style of advertising is still seen in companies today.
 The company and especially Carr used every angle of advertising they could think of in order to promote Bull Durham.
 These advertising techniques were completely unique for their time and many of the methods have greatly influenced modern day advertising.

-Bull Durham and Baseball
+Bull Durham and baseball

 When the brand was in American Tobacco’s control, they continued Blackwell’s success with advertising and implemented even more innovative campaigns.
 To do this American Tobacco Co wisely made the connection between baseball, America’s favorite pastime, and tobacco.
 The connection came naturally, as during the early 1900s tobacco was a widely used amenity during games by the players.
 It is believed that this close link between Bull Durham and Tobacco may have triggered the creation of such words as bullpen.
 American Tobacco’s baseball advertisements made Bull Durham seem safe and familiar to baseball fans around the nation.

-Hit the Bull Campaign
+Hit the Bull campaign

 American Tobacco also set up wooden bull ads in nearly every major league stadium around the states during the 1912 season, furthering Bull Durham’s publicity.
 American gave a 50-dollar prize to any player that hit the bull sign set up within the walls of the outfield.
 In addition, they offered free tobacco to any player who hit a home run.
 This advertising campaign generated much publicity and was highly successful, despite American Tobacco having to give away over $23,400 worth of goods.
 This, while a large sum of money for the time, is only about 5 cents given away to the baseball players for every 700 sacks of Bull Durham that were sold.
 The target audience, publicity generated, and consistency proved to make the “Hit the Bull” campaign an extremely successful venture.